-HBO’s Watchmen series premiered Sunday night, and the continuation of the groundbreaking graphic novel created by Alan Moore, Dave Gibbons, and John Higgins has already sparked quite a bit of conversation — particularly when it comes to the show’s connection to the comics that inspired it.
+HBO’s Watchmen series premiered October 20, 2019, and the continuation of the groundbreaking graphic novel created by Alan Moore, Dave Gibbons, and John Higgins sparked quite a bit of conversation — particularly when it comes to the show’s connection to the comics that inspired it.

 Squids and trans-dimensional hoaxes